eleanor-clifford/ellie.clifford.lol/blog/0009-entropy-bingo/index.md

 [^disc]: 2025-05-25: There used to be a disclaimer here about how I'm not an expert on anonymity.
 Nowadays, I know enough experts that if this post were completely wrong I'd probably have found out by now.
-Really I should have removed the disclaimer years ago, when someone told me the legendary [Ross Anderson](https://www.cl.cam.ac.uk/archive/rja14/) had once told them a very similar example...
+Really I should have removed the disclaimer years ago, when someone remarked that the legendary [Ross Anderson](https://www.cl.cam.ac.uk/archive/rja14/) had once told them a very similar example...

 ## Example 1: convenience store